MDash-NITAP/Nucleotide-Polymorphism/README.md

 > **To execute any of the options from 4,5,6 in the menu, it's mandatory to execute options 1,2 and 3 sequentially.**

-[ Specifically for the data provided in https://doi.org/10.5281/zenodo.13355486, options 2 and 3 are being executed, and the obtained .csv files are proved considering the volume of data. ]
+[ Specifically for the data provided in https://doi.org/10.5281/zenodo.13355486, options 2 and 3 are being executed, and the obtained .csv files are provided in the same repository, considering the volume of data. ]

 ## Input files and output files